A quantum fluctuation theorem for any Lindblad master equation: Introduction

-In the quantum realm, several approaches have been put forward to generalise the FT and the impossibility of monitoring a quantum system without disturbance has generated a long debate (see for example the reviews~\cite{EspositoRMP2009,CampisiRMP2011,HanggiNP2015}).
-Several attempts to prove the quantum FT employ the formalism of quantum trajectories~\cite{DerezinskiJSTAT2008,GarrahanPRL2010,ChetriteJSTAT2012,HorowitzPRE2012,SubasiPRE2012,HorowitzNJP2013,LeggioPRA2013,ManzanoPRE2015,ManzanoPRX2018}.
-In this context, one needs to introduce an effective non-Hermitian Hamiltonian and a set of jumps that generate a random trajectory, along which thermodynamic quantities, e.g. entropy and energy, can be sampled.
-Interestingly, the back action from the observation of the jump, through the emission of a photon, for instance, gives rise to a genuinely quantum heat contribution~\cite{Elouard2017,ElouardNJP2017,AuffevesSciPost2021}.
-Very often, the so-called two-point measurement scheme, where the system is observed at the start and end of the protocol, is used, destroying potentially useful quantum coherences.
-Alternatively, one can prove the FT by diagonalizing the instantaneous density matrix, thus generating a quantum counterpart of the classical trajectories \cite{Esposito2006}.
-A fully coherent quantum FT in the framework of quantum resource theory has also been proposed \cite{AbergPRX2018}.
+In the quantum realm, several approaches have been put forward to generalise the FT and the impossibility of monitoring a quantum system without disturbance has generated a long debate (see, for example, the reviews~\cite{EspositoRMP2009,CampisiRMP2011,HanggiNP2015}).
+Several approaches to the quantum FT employ the formalism of quantum trajectories or quantum Monte Carlo (QMC)~\cite{DerezinskiJSTAT2008,LiuPRE2016,GarrahanPRL2010,HorowitzPRE2012,SubasiPRE2012,HorowitzNJP2013,LeggioPRA2013,ManzanoPRE2015,ManzanoPRX2018}.
+In this context, thermodynamic quantities, e.g. entropy and energy, can be sampled along quantum trajectories generated by a continuous evolution and random quantum jumps.
+Interestingly, the back-action from the observation of the jump, e.g. through the emission of a photon, gives rise to a genuinely quantum energy contribution, dubbed ``quantum heat''~\cite{Elouard2017,ElouardNJP2017,AuffevesSciPost2021}.
+Very often, the so-called two-point measurement scheme, where the system is observed at the start and end of the protocol, is used~\cite{KwonPRX2019}, potentially destroying useful quantum coherences.
+Alternative approaches exist~\cite{ChetriteJSTAT2012,ManzanoPRL2019,MicadeiPRL2020,ManzanoPRL2021}.
+One can also prove the FT by diagonalizing the instantaneous density matrix, thus generating a quantum counterpart of the classical trajectories \cite{Esposito2006}.
+A fully coherent quantum FT in the framework of quantum resource theory has also been proposed \cite{AbergPRX2018} and recently experimentally verified~\cite{Micadei2020}.

-In this paper, we present a general and unified approach that naturally extends the classical FT to open quantum systems and is only based on the quantum Lindblad master equation.
+In this paper, we first present a general and unified approach that naturally extends the classical FT to open quantum systems and is only based on the quantum Lindblad master equation.
 We prove the FT by introducing an auxiliary quantum master equation and a Hermitian operator that accounts for the time evolution of both the system's state and the bath entropy.
-Our formalism, based on the change of entropy in the baths and in the system, is general: it is valid at all times and not just at steady state, it is valid for both local and global quantum master equations (for which a heated debate has arisen in recent years), for an arbitrary number of baths, and for time-dependent system Hamiltonians.
+Our formalism, based on the change of entropy in the baths and in the system, is general: it is valid at all times and not just at steady state; it is valid for both local and global quantum master equations (for which a heated debate has arisen in recent years), for an arbitrary number of baths, and for time-dependent system Hamiltonians.